Democracy and economic growth: Survival of autocracies

+Executive constraint by legislatures affects the size of economic downturns during leadership turnover.

 Survival of democracies

 The conditions for their origins may be hard to determine, but the factors on which its survival depends are easily identifiable, and are tightly connected to economic growth, that is the level of development measured as per capita income.
 Another factor would be the education of the labor force.
 Specifically the years of schooling of an average citizen.
 This greatly elevates the probability that a democracy will survive.
 However, even though income and education are highly correlated, their impact seems to be to some extent independent, with the impact of per capita income being much stronger.
 Empirical patterns show that a democracy is more fragile in countries where per capita income stagnates or declines, but the causality is not clear.
 The fact that economic growth is tightly connected to democracies does not come as a surprise, since democracies are more frequent among the economically developed countries, and are rarer among poor ones.